holidayextras/barometer/README.md

     ...
 ```

+*IMPORTANT* - The HTML document MUST contain a `<meta>` tag indicating the page contents are encoded in UTF-8 or the packed JS payload won't work.
+This project uses a combination of `UglifyJS` and `JSCrush` to provide the smallest possible payload to reduce any impact it may have on page load.

 If you want to see the generated metrics in your console, you can set `window.barometer.debug` to any truthy value.

 ### Metric Payload